Chapter 11 : Layla

 He opened his eyes and saw nothing but darkness as he listened to the rain hit the roof above him.
 He blinked but he still could not adjust to the lack of light.
 He whimpered softly.
 He wanted to be back in his warm bed.
 He didn’t understand why his parents had ripped him from his room to hide him and put him in the outside shed.
 It was for his protection, his father had said.
 But protection from whom?

 Suddenly, a great stream of moonlight burst onto his face and he cowered as he put his hand up to shield his eyes.
 Someone had ripped off the door.
 He began to cry out for help until heard a low, guttural snarl.
 His breath caught in his throat as he lowered his hand and saw that it was not his father or his mother standing over him.
 It was a monster.

 Fear.
 Unending fear.
 He blinked several times as his vision sharpened, his heart beating like the wings of a hummingbird.
 The large wolf snapped its teeth as it glared at him with piercing red eyes.
 The boy started to hyperventilate.
-Where was Papa?
-Where was Mama?
+Where was Dad?
+Where was Mum?

 The beast jumped up on its hind legs and howled loudly at the Full Moon above them.
 The boy couldn’t help but scream as raindrops began to splash onto his face.
 The wolf set its front limbs back on the ground and seemed to grin at his misfortune when he began to shake.
 It snapped its jaws one more time before lunging towards him with its large teeth, aiming for his right leg …

 Gemma Rawnsley screamed loudly as her eyes flew open.
 She felt someone wrap their arms around her torso and she yelped again, kicking backwards; the person behind her let out a sharp gasp as she hit something soft.
 She swiftly grabbed the sheet around her and curled into a ball in the cluster of pillows at the top of the bed.
 The Seer began to hyperventilate as she rocked back and forth.